benburrill/halt_is_defeat/README.rst

 the path of execution leading up to an error might not have actually occurred if the conditions that produced the error were fixed.

-For example, in a try/undo block you might have a path of execution which "should" lead to defeat, but instead causes a stack overflow.
-This could cause code to run which otherwise wouldn't if the stack size were increased, possibly printing "incorrect" output leading up to the error.
-This can be confusing, but it is much more useful in debugging the causes of an error than if such errors caused defeat.
+For example, a try/undo block might have a stack overflow error which prevents the code from continuing on to reach a later defeat.
+If the stack size were increased, the try block would have lead to defeat, and so the try block "shouldn't" have been run to begin with.
+This could cause the printed output leading up to the error to seem "incorrect" or misleading if it is outputted under the assumption that defeat will be reached in the future.
+This is actually very useful behavior for debugging, as it shows you under what condition the error actually occurs, but you need to be mindful of it.

 Errors can also be produced in user code with ``all_is_broken()``.